wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack/elastic_server_rolling_upgrade.rst

 =======================================

 This section guides through the upgrade process of Elastic Stack components including Elasticsearch, Filebeat and Kibana for the Elastic distribution.

 Coming new in version Elastic 7.x, there is an architecture change introduced in Wazuh Stack.
-Logstash is no longer required, Filebeat will send the events directly to Elasticsearch server.
-In addition, Elasticsearch 7 has Java embedded, so unless you decide to use Logstash, Java is not longer required.
+Logstash is no longer required and Filebeat will send the events directly to Elasticsearch server.
+In addition, Elasticsearch 7.x has Java embedded, so unless the user decides to use Logstash, Java is not longer required.

 Prepare the Elastic Stack